StardustDL/RazorComponents.Markdown/README.md

 If you want to customize Markdown's parser pipeline, you can inherit inherit `MarkdownComponentService` and override the method `GetPipeline()`.

-If you want to customize the all things, you can inherit inherit `MarkdownComponentService` and override the method `Parse(string)`.
+If you want to customize the all things, you can inherit inherit `MarkdownComponentService` and override the method `RenderHTML(string)`.

 ## Preview